Iannes/typescript-react-starter/README.md

 ### Context API

-This project uses the React Context API along with React Hooks and more specifically the native `React.useReducer` hook.To see how it works, head over to the [GlobalContext](src/contexts/GlobalContext.tsx) file.
+This project uses the React Context API along with React Hooks and more specifically the native `React.useReducer` hook.
+To see how it works, head over to the [GlobalContext](src/contexts/GlobalContext.tsx) file.